 - Only a travel agency can arrange an organized tour for you

-- The 2 ways to get from Nepal to Tibet are by overland journey or by flight
+- The 3 ways to get from Nepal to Tibet are by overland journey, by flight or by trekking from Simikot to Hilsa

 - To go from Nepal to Tibet, you must have a Group Chinese Visa